 Congressman Cohen Applauds Passage of Music Modernization Act

-WASHINGTON – Congressman Steve Cohen (TN-09) applauded House passage of the Music Modernization Act, a bill that updates provisions of federal copyright law to account for the transformation of the music industry by the internet, music streaming and smart phones.
+WASHINGTON – Congressman Steve Cohen (TN-09) today applauded House passage of the Music Modernization Act, a bill updating provisions of federal copyright law to account for the transformation of the music industry by the internet, music streaming and smart phones.
 It also expands federal copyright protection to pre-1972 sound recordings to ensure that legacy artists are appropriately compensated for the use of their work.
+The measure passed 415 to 0.

-“The Music Modernization Act is the first update to our music licensing laws in 20 years and brings us up to date with the current technologies.
-The bill contains elements of the Compensating Legacy Artists for their Songs, Service and Important Contributions to Society (CLASSICS) Act, which I cosponsored, that will resolve uncertainties over copyright protections for certain pre-1972 sound recordings and clarify digital royalties for pre-1972 sound recordings.
-This bill is good for music, and good for Memphis musicians and music fans.”
+“The Music Modernization Act updates music licensing for the first time in 20 years and finally brings the law into the age of streaming.
+The bill contains elements of the Compensating Legacy Artists for their Songs, Service and Important Contributions to Society (CLASSICS) Act, which I co-sponsored, which will resolve uncertainties over copyright protections for certain pre-1972 sound recordings and clarify digital royalties for pre- and post-1972 sound recordings.